-CHARTER OF THE SYSTEM ANALYSIS ADVISORY COMMITTEE
+CHARTER OF THE FUELS ADVISORY COMMITTEE

-- 1. Official Designation: This advisory committee will be known as the Northwest Power and ConservationCouncil's System Analysis Advisory Committee. - 2.
+- Official Designation: This advisory committee will be known as the Northwest Power and Conservation Council's Fuels Advisory Committee. - 2.
 Background: The Pacific Northwest Electric Power Planning and Conservation Act, P.L.
 96-501, 16 U.S.C. §839 et seq.
 (Act), in Section 4(d)(1), requires the Pacific Northwest Electric Power and Conservation Planning Council (Council) to develop "a regional conservation and electric power plan."
-The plan is to include a twenty-year forecast of electricity demand and a resource plan for the development of conservation and generation to meet the demand at the lowest cost, consistent withadequate and reliable electricity service.
-The System Analysis Advisory Committee will assist the Council in its development and amendment of the Northwest Conservation and Electric Power Plan (power plan) by advising on data, assumptions and analyses regarding power system modeling including resource portfolio and production cost modeling.
+The plan is to include a twenty-year forecast of electricity demand and a resource plan for the development of conservation and generation to meet the demand at the lowest cost consistent with adequate and reliable electricity service.